Modeling Random Directions in 2D Simplex Data: Posterior Inference

 \section{Posterior Inference}

 We now describe how to fit our models.
-Fitting $\textit{SvM}$ and $\textit{SvM-c}$ can be difficult because of their geometry.
-Fortunately, we are able to use elliptical slice sampling to partially overcome the challenge \citep{MurrayEtAlEllipticalSliceSampling2010}.
+Fitting \textit{SvM-c} can be difficult because of the underlying non-Euclidean geometry of its parameter space.
+We will first describe the basic sampling schemes based on the Hamiltonian MCMC approach, and then discuss techniques for exploiting the geometric structures via a suitable application of elliptical slice sampling.